Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-So, you ask, ‘how do I learn to manage this and work with the stressors in my life’?
+So, how do you learn to manage and reduce the stress in your life?

-Stress may be a part of our everyday lives, but if we learn to manage it and understand the effects that it may have, we’ll be better educated to care for ourselves.
-Have questions?
-Leave them in the comments!
+Stress may be a part of our everyday lives, but when we learn to manage it and understand its effects, we can take better care of ourselves.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.